episphere/vcfpgs/README.md

 To do:
- 1. Determine how to read and parse gzipped VCF, while optimizing the memory required to decompress.
+ 1. Determine how to read and parse gzipped VCF, while optimizing the memory required to decompress and store the relevant data.